Four Ways to Avoid a Midlife Crisis

 Laugh.
 Honestly, make a point of being with the people who love you and who you love.
 Laugh, dance, be the 21 year old in spirit, but do it with the confidence of a woman who has truly lived.

 The way that you feel right now is scary at first – realizing your youth has passed.
 But you haven’t lost anything because that 21 year old has seen and done things that she could only have imagined.
-And now she is you; a confident, healthy, secure 40 year old with more life than anything else to live!
+And now she is you; a confident, healthy, secure woman with more life than anything else to live!
 Who needs a midlife crisis when midlife should be celebrated?

 How to Tell If Your Spouse is Having Midlife Crisis?